[AD] This post contains sponsored content from Viking. Please read the disclaimer for more information.

 - On that note, make sure all computers, laptops and accompanying technology are directly in front of you.
 This means you should not be overextending your neck to look up, down, or in either direction.
 Your keyboard and mouse should also be directly in front.
 Finally, there should be adequate room for your forearms to rest on the desk with ease.

 - Your chair should ideally be adjustable but, again, we don’t all have that luxury.
 If you do have an adjustable chair make sure it’s at the correct height for you.
-But if not, you can use a rolled up towel for lower back support and a cushion to prop you higher if necessary.
+But if not, you can use a rolled-up towel for lower back support and a cushion to prop you higher if necessary.

 - Posture is important!
 Take it from someone with chronically bad posture and, as a result, suffers from upper back pain.
-If sitting, ensure that the small of your back is supported using the method mentioned above, or a back support.
+If sitting, ensure that the small of your back is supported using the method mentioned above, or back support.
 Your shoulders should be relaxed but not slumped forward.
-Make sure your legs are comfortable and, as stated, your feet should be on the ground or a footrest.
+Make sure your legs are comfortable and, as stated, your feet should be on the ground or on a footrest.